-August to September and March to April are the most productive times of the year to submit materials for publication.
-Some authors submit as early as mid-February.
-Articles editors use spring submissions to fill their fall issues and fall submissions to fill their spring books.
-Generally no one is reviewing articles from the summer, and once the issues are filled, submissions are discarded or passed to the next board, who may or may not review them as they are already receiving a high volume of new submissions.
+August and February to March are the most productive times of the year to submit materials for publication.
+Articles editors use spring submissions to fill their fall issues and fall submissions to fill their spring issues.
+Generally no one is reviewing articles from the summer, and once the issues are filled, submissions are discarded or passed to the next board, which may or may not review them as they are already receiving a high volume of new submissions.
 If you have a choice, submit in the spring.

 Peer-reviewed journals do not necessarily conform to this publishing schedule.
 As they may require exclusive submission in paper format, the off-season from December to March may be a good time to consider submitting articles here.
 Back to top

 While formerly article length varied from 50 to 80 pages, some editors from top-ranking law reviews have established new maximum length restrictions, usually around 30,000 words.
-It may be a good idea to review journal homepages for word or page limits.
+Review each journal's submission guidelines for word or page limits.
 Back to top

-The articles should be accompanied by a cover letter.
-The cover letter gives a synopsis of the article, describes what makes it a unique work, and supplies background information where it may be useful.
-It should be provocative and interesting.
+Though optional in most cases, the article being submitted should be accompanied by a cover letter.
+Editorial boards cite the cover letter as one of the best tools to assist in the selection process.
+It should give a synopsis of the article, describe what makes it a unique work, and provide background information where it may be useful to determine the importance of the article within its field.
+If possible, include references to relevant literature by other authors as well.
 Samples are available in Volokh's Academic Legal Writing.

 In many cases, a CV or resume is requested or considered helpful as editors seek to establish the affiliation and credibility of their authors.
-You should consider sending a brief list of your publications with your submission and include an account of your experience in the field so that your expertise is easily noted.
+Consider sending a brief list of your publications with your submission and include an account of your experience in the field so that your expertise is easily noted.
 Back to top

 Do not underestimate the importance of a well-written abstract and introduction for your work.
 Student editors have identified author affiliation and the work’s introduction as elements crucial to an offer to publish.
 Consider your audience as you write the introduction.
 Topics with current relevance and timely references make good first impressions.

 If you are looking to write an article but do not have a specific topic in mind, you might propose a reply to an existing article.
-Some authors appreciate being approached about your reply to their work.
+It is best to check with the journal and the original author before proceeding.
+Some authors appreciate a reply to their work.
 It generally means they will have an additional opportunity to publish a reply to the reply.
-It is a good idea to check with the journal and the original author before proceeding.

 Footnotes are an important component of your submission.
 They should be as clean and complete as possible.
 (For your initial submission, you might try using a dummy number for citations that are not yet complete and leaving out extra content to be added in later drafts.
 It saves space and looks neat.
 Make sure that you remember your dummy number so that it can be easily edited before final submission).